aymazon/functools-ex/README.md

 ## Instruction
 It depends on fn/toolz/pyrsistent, and provides faster implementation, especially on PyPy.
+Now for > Python 3.11, fn is merged.

 It is probably the fastest open-resource functional base functions on PyPy.